Personal profile

 Theme 2: Experimental Systems Immunology

-Featured Publications (#, Corresponding author; Of note, before 10th Jun 2021, “Feng He” or “Feng Q. He” rather than “Feng Q. Hefeng” was used in my publications)
+Featured Publications (#, Corresponding author; Of note, before 10th Jun 2021, “Feng He” or “Feng Q. He” rather than “Feng Q. HeFeng” was used in my former publications; To openly change my publication name, several Author Corrections have been released in the relevant journals)

 7, Christophe M. Capelle, Ni Zeng, Egle Danileviciute, Sabrina Freitas Rodrigues, Markus Ollert, Rudi Balling, Feng Q. HeFeng#, Identification of VIMP as a gene inhibiting cytokine production in human CD4+ effector T cells.
 Cell Press iScience, 2021 Mar 9, 24(4): 102289.